Border Region

-The Border Region (coded IE041) is a NUTS Level III statistical region of Ireland.
+The Border Region (coded IE041) is a NUTS Level III statistical region within the Republic of Ireland.
 The name of the region refers to its location along the Republic of Ireland–United Kingdom border.
-It is not a cross-border region.
+It is not a cross-border region, so does not include any part of Northern Ireland.
 It comprises the Irish counties of Cavan, Donegal, Leitrim, Monaghan and Sligo.
-The Border Region spans 11,516 km2, 16.4% of the total area of the state, and has a population of 392,837 persons, 8.28% of the state total.
+The Border Region spans 11,516 km2, 16.4% of the total area of the state, and has a population of 419,473 persons as of the 2022 census, 8.14% of the state total.

 Prior to 2014, the region was administered by the Border Regional Authority.
 As of 2015, it is a strategic planning area within the Northern and Western Region.

-The region's largest towns are Letterkenny and Sligo, both of which have populations of just over 19,000.
+The region's largest towns are Letterkenny and Sligo, both of which have populations of over 20,000.

 Territory

-The local government areas in the border region are:
+The local government areas in the Border Region are: